 Culturally, the Changpao share many similarities with the Yao of Guangxi.
 They may be related to the various Bunu groups, who are linguistically Miao but culturally Yao after countless generations of living near Yao communities.

 Throughout the course of the year, Changpao families observe several ceremonies dedicated to spirit worship and ancestor worship.
-Daoist priests are also consulted about many important festivities and rituals over which they then preside.
+They consult Daoist priests about many important festivities and rituals over which they then preside.

-Because the location of the Changpao has yet to be specified, nothing is known of the status of Christianity among them.
+Because the location of the Changpao has yet to be specified, we know next to nothing of the status of Christianity among them.
 There are no more than a handful of known Yao believers in the whole province, so it is likely that the Changpao are an unreached and largely unevangelized people group.
 Protestant missionary activity in Guizhou, which commenced when C. H. Judd and J. F. Braumton of the China Inland Mission arrived in 1877, experienced great success among the A-Hmao and Gha-Mu.
 Few other areas of the province have received a gospel witness.

 The Changpao people need to submit to Jesus Christ so they can experience the abundant life he offers them in John 10:10.

 Pray for the Lord to intervene in their families, calling people to his side.

 Pray for their hearts to be drawn to the Lord of lords.